psyss24/psyss24.github.io/posts/money.md

 {Economics}

-# The movement of money
+# The Movement of Money

 *The substance of money changes, what doesn't is the trust that gives it life*